AndreaCrotti/generators/index.rst

 .. rst-class:: build

-The list comprehension *always fails*, the generator only fails when reaching a threshold.
+The list comprehension always fails!, the generator only fails when reaching a threshold.

 Coroutines